prometheus-community/jiralert/README.md

 ## Configuration

+Attention: We have introduced a new behavior in [#79](https://github.com/prometheus-community/jiralert/pull/79) for building the string that is used as an issue label in jira so jiralert can find an issue it opened.
+The new behavior ensures that at all times the string is a legal issue label in the jira api. **This change is opt-in** to avoid breaking users upgrading from older releases, but we will remove the old behavior + flag in a future release.
+The flag is `-hash-jira-label` and the new labels will look like this: `JIRALERT{819ba5ec...}`

 The configuration file is essentially a list of receivers matching 1-to-1 all Alertmanager receivers using JIRAlert; plus defaults (in the form of a partially defined receiver); and a pointer to the template file.

 Each receiver must have a unique name (matching the Alertmanager receiver name), JIRA API access fields (URL, username and password), a handful of required issue fields (such as the JIRA project and issue summary), some optional issue fields (e.g. priority) and a `fields` map for other (standard or custom) JIRA fields.
 Most of these may use [Go templating](https://golang.org/pkg/text/template/) to generate the actual field values based on the contents of the Alertmanager notification.
 The exact same data structures and functions as those defined in the [Alertmanager template reference](https://prometheus.io/docs/alerting/notifications/) are available in JIRAlert.